 - 4 tablespoons melted coconut oil** (50 grams)

 - 1 large egg room temperature

-	- Preheat oven to 400 degrees F. Line 9 muffin cups with paper liners.
+- Preheat oven to 400 degrees F. Line 8 or 9 muffin cups with paper liners.
 If you're making jumbo size muffins, line 4 or 5 cups.

 - Mix the flour, baking powder, baking soda and salt together in a bowl.
-When well mixed, stir in the cocoa powder and evaporated cane juice (or sugar or sugar substitute).
+When well mixed, stir in the cocoa powder and sugar.
 Stir in the chocolate chips.